lengxitiger/Python-JS-Java-Go-4lang-200_TCM/README.md

 Run: `go mod tidy` (Be careful with GOPATH manipulation.
 The key points are to initialize in the terminal of the Go project directory.
 Third-party libraries can only be installed in the project directory, not globally.)
 The Java:lib directory already contains the necessary JAR packages.
 Manually add JAR dependencies to the lib folder.
 See the screenshot.

+#### After creating the project according to my naming convention, you can try replacing all my folder files.
+See if it can run.
+> If there are any issues, paste all the PY, JS, GO, and 4JAVA files into your newly created project located at D:\ad\4languages.
+It should be able to run.
+Pay attention to the content of 4languages.iml.
+You can configure it yourself or follow my example.
+It shouldn't be too complicated.
+The scripts run independently.
+If there are any details I haven't covered, you can search online or leave a message for me.
+Don't be impatient.
+The process of trying it out is exactly the time when you think, solve problems, and level up.

+> There is a certain probability that the imported project may not be compatible.
+Your newly created project is based on the default configuration of your own IDEA.
+Can it run after being copied into the progressive directory?
+Keep it up! 💪

 ```diff
 ??
 Project Structure Other code supplementary explanations with path descriptions text
 D:\ad\4languages